Skip to main content

 “Clone & Run” Developer Experience

-With the Testcontainers support added in Spring Boot 3.1.0, now developers can simply clone the repository and run the application.
-All the application dependencies such as databases, message brokers etc can be configured to automatically start when we run the application.
+With the Testcontainers support added in Spring Boot 3.1.0, developers can now simply clone the repository and run the application!
+All the application dependencies, such as databases, message brokers, etc. can be configured to automatically start when we run the application.

-Simplified Integration Testing using ServiceConnections
+Simplified integration testing using ServiceConnections

 Prior to Spring Boot 3.1.0, we had to use @DynamicPropertySource to set the dynamic properties obtained from containers started by Testcontainers as follows: